 About Electrotherapy

 Electrotherapy is the use of electrophysical agents for both evaluation and treatment in a broader context today.
 The terms “Electrotherapy” and “Electrophysical Agents” are interchangeable terms in the use of any of the electrophysical agents applied externally to the human body for evaluation and treatment.
 The electrotherapy has been used for many years in physiotherapy and rehabilitation science.
-The recent growth in the use of electrotherapy is probably related to recent manufacturing improvements in electrotherapy devices that make the use of these devices more easier and make the use of enhanced treatment options possible.
+The recent growth in the use of electrotherapy is probably related to recent manufacturing and technologic improvements in electrotherapy devices that make the use of these devices more easier and make the use of enhanced treatment options possible.

 Characteristics of the Currents